apagac/cfme_pages/README.md

 Prerequisites:

+1. Python 2.7
 1. Fedora system.
-Tested on F17 and F18.
+Tested on F17, F18, and F19.
-2. Cloned repository cfme_pages.
+1. Cloned repository cfme_pages.
    * Make yourself a new folder, then cd to it
    * git clone https://github.com/RedHatQE/cfme_pages.git
    * Alternatively, you can clone it from your own forked repo.